tbrowder/brlcad-debian-package/README.md

 Building test packages
 ======================

-The intent is to track the current BRL-CAD HEAD during testing, so I soft link my local HEAD directory to this directory as './brlcad-N.NN.N' where 'N.NN.N' is named after the current unstable or HEAD pseudo release tag.
+Testing will track the current BRL-CAD HEAD during testing, so soft link my local HEAD directory to this directory as './brlcad-N.NN.N' where 'N.NN.N' is named after the current unstable or HEAD pseudo release tag.

-* Edit 'Makefile' to define the correct version number.
+* Edit 'Makefile' to define the correct pseudo version number.

-* Note the 'update-upstream-head.sh' script is driven by the Makefile to ensure the HEAD is current (such will disappear and be included in the Makefile later).
+* Edit 'Makefile' to define the VCS source directory as the HEAD variable.

 Execute 'make' in this directory to see further instructions.